c-blake/lc/IDEAS.md

 FORMATTING
 ----------
+Presently, auto-abbreviation is framed as a max clipping concept, but really the abbreviations should all be as short as possible (up to uniqueness) before being sent to the layout engine.
+Post layout, `*`s can be expanded up to the limit of the column for maximum context/best readability, though.
+This can maybe be a different, optional behavior.

 More format fields could probably use specific value-conditional color scales.

 Another field for `color` definitions that lets users define some string/UTF8